 Kiang Wu Nursing College of Macau (KWNC), formerly known as Kiang Wu Nursing and Midwifery School, is a subsidiary of Kiang Wu Hospital Charitable Association (KWHCA) founded in 1923.
-Recognized to be assiduous, highly-motivated and accountable, nurses nurtured by KWNC have been highly commended by health care institutions of Macao and beyond.
+For nearly a century, recognized to be assiduous, highly-motivated and accountable, nurses nurtured by KWNC have been highly commended by health care institutions of Macao and beyond.

 1. Health Care Development Triggered by Sino-Japanese War

-Following the Lugou Bridge Incident in 1937, Hong Kong was defeated and refugees from various places flocked to Macao, leading to the city’s health care development and urgent demand for nursing talents.
+Following the Lugou Bridge Incident in 1937, Hong Kong was defeated and refugees from various places flocked to Macao, leading to the city’s health care development and urgent demand for nursing talents, and a campus building was built at the current Out-Patient Department 2 area.
 At that time, with the visionary management and contributions of a number of school principals and leaders including Dr. Huang Yaojian, Dr. Ke Lin and Ms. Lin Liujian, a solid foundation of the School was laid.
 In an effort to align with the health care system of the Chinese Mainland, the School formulated its curriculum according to the stipulation set out by the Chinese Nurses Society, and was renamed “Kiang Wu Private Senior Nursing Occupational School” in 1945 for the implementation of more rigorous student management and training.

 In 1948, midwifery subjects to be completed in one year’s time were included in the nursing programme, and the duration of nursing subjects was shortened from the original three years and nine months to three years.
 The School was also renamed “Kiang Wu Private Senior Nursing and Midwifery Occupational School”.